Community Shares: Did Your Doctor Talk to You About Shingles?

 “I wasn't told of my risk of shingles until the second time I got them.
 They said my lupus put me at higher risk, so they offered the shingles vaccine,” shared another patient leader.

-Limited discussions about shingles
+Limited discussions about shingles with doctors

 Several people shared that their healthcare team either never talked to them about shingles or gave them only a small amount of information.
 Some said they didn’t realize that they might be at higher risk of shingles or that it is possible to get shingles at a younger age.
 (A common myth is that only older people can get shingles).